Yogesh-K-Matkar/react_concept_react_app/README.md

                         </button>
                     )
                 }

             ```

         Note: -1 means the previous page
               / mean home page

+***

-    6.3. useNavigation:- This hook is used to get information about the current navigation state, such as location, action, etc.
+    3. useNavigation:- This hook is used to get information about the current navigation state, such as location, action, etc.

     Syntax:-

-            ```jsx
+            ```JSX

                 import { useNavigation } from "react-router-dom";